SIUE-DevOps/Vagrant_Docker_Cli/README.md

 # Devops Toolkit
 Objective: Provide a basis to learn and explore concepts used in industry today.
 Familiarize students with virtual machines(VMs), command line interface(CLI), and Continuous Intigration/Continuous Development(CI/CD) pipelines.

-Installing Utilities
+# Installing Utilities
 Download VirtualBox.
 This application will hold the virtual machine that you create for your projects. https://www.virtualbox.org/wiki/Downloads

 Choose the correct distribution for your set up.

-Download Vagrant.
+Download and install Vagrant.
 We will use this tool to automate the production and tear down of virtual machines. https://www.vagrantup.com/downloads.html
 Choose the correct distribution for your set up.

-Creating the VM
+# Creating the VM
 Vagrant greatly simplifies this step.
 A vagrantfile will be provided to you, place it into a directory and open your command prompt there.
 On windows shift+right-click will give you the option.

 In the command prompt, enter "vagrant up" to initiate the start-up of your VM Once the set-up is complete you can pull up virtual box and you will see there is a VM running on your machineChoose the correct distribution for your set up.

-Using the VM
+# Using the VM
+coming soon

-Destroying the VM
+# Destroying the VM
 To remove the VM from your machine simply enter the command "vagrant destroy" into the command prompt on your host computer.